codepreceptor/cp-client/README.md

 ```
 ---

-# 📄 Usage Section

-### You need URL of our current running Server and API key of our Website.

-> ⚠️ This file is private and is excluded from version control using .gitignore.

 # 🧠 CP Client - API Script

 This Python script (`cp_api_client.py`) is a lightweight client to interact with the **Code Preceptor API** — providing various developer tools such as URL shortening, IP lookup, hash generation, and more.

-## 💡 How to Use
+# 💡 How to Use

+### You need URL of our current running Server and API key of our Website.

+> To Get URL, contact User on Telegram [ t.me/codepreceptor2 ]

 Run the script from your terminal: